-The holidays are a time to spend with family and friends, and that is what I plan to do for the next several days.
+(Updated 12/2/2023) Holiday Traditions.
+The holidays are a time to spend with family and friends, and that is what I plan to do during Christmas week this year.

-Instead of blogging about the usual SacramentoRevealed.com topics during this holiday season, I thought it would be interesting to learn about the holiday traditions of various different cultures.
+Instead of blogging about the usual SacramentoRevealed.com topics during this holiday season, I thought you might find it interesting to learn about the holiday traditions of various different cultures.

 Following is a sampling of holiday traditions of various cultures – past and present.
-Please feel free to comment and add to this list of holiday traditions.
 You will notice that many of the holiday traditions have a common theme – family, gifts, feasting and goodwill.

 Winter Solstice.
 Winter solstice is an astronomical event that occurs once a year when the sun appears at noon at its lowest altitude above the horizon.
 The event has significance for people around the world, and it is likely the origin of, or has influenced, almost all winter holidays celebrated by various cultures.
 The solstice was typically the last day of feasting before spring began heralding the birth of a new year.